grannycart/by-sound-alone/README.md

 * By

 ## This repo:
-* Contains the github pages source for the Subworld stories series (title still TBD)
+* Contains the github pages source for the novel _By Sound Alone_

 ## Credits:
 * Pigeon graphic credit.
 Source: https://commons.wikimedia.org/wiki/File:201907_DomesticPigeon.svg